The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-In order to study the Hodge numbers of the deformation class $OG10$, in the forthcoming \S\ref{fissnot} we choose a particular Mukai vector $v' \in H^{\rm even}_{alg}(S, \zed)$ with $v'^2=2$.
-This is done to ensure that the corresponding projective model $\widetilde{M}_{2v'}(S)$ admits the further property of having a Lagrangian fibration \cite{ra08}, and one of a special kind to boot.
-In order to study the resulting situation, we first need to recall a few facts about moduli spaces of pure dimension one sheaves on K3 surfaces.
+\la{pure one dim}$\;$ By Theorem \ref{thmpoly} (3), in order to study the Hodge numbers of $OG10$--manifolds we are free to choose any Mukai vector $v=2v' \in H^{\rm even}_{alg}(S, \zed)$ with $v'^2=2$.
+To make sure the corresponding projective model $\widetilde{M}_{2v'}(S)$ admits a Lagrangian fibration, we chose for $v'$ the Mukai vector of a pure dimension $1$ sheaves on $S$ \cite{ra08}.

 Recall that a coherent sheaf $\mc F$ on a scheme is said to be of pure dimension $d$ if the support of $\mc F$, as well as the support of all non-trivial subsheaves of $\mc F$, has dimension $d$ \cite[\S 1.1]{HL}.
-Let $\ks$ be a K3 surface with $NS(\ks)=\mathbb Z$ generated by the class of an ample line bundle $H$ and consider the positive Mukai vector:
+Let $(\ks, H)$ be a polarized K3 surface with $NS(\ks)=\mathbb Z H$ and consider the positive Mukai vector: